victor871129/hugodep/Readme.md

 Take into account what package.json scripts you pass to run, because if you forget to pass any critical script you are going to get inaccurate results.

-This example uses [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) and analyzes the dependencies running only the script **build** and only the script **test**:
+This example uses [npx](https://nodejs.dev/learn/the-npx-nodejs-package-runner) and analyzes the dependencies running only the script **build** and only the script **test** and utilizing npm CLI:

 ```
-npx hugodep --run build --run test
+npx hugodep --run build --run test --use-npm
 ```
 ## Package.json scripts